The Topology Perspective displays the components in your IT landscape and their relationships.

 - Events filters - filter the events shown in the Events list in the right panel View summary and details tabs - Component details and Direct relation details.

 Select an element to show detailed information about it in the right panel details tab.
 Click a label under Properties in the details tab to add this to the topology filter.
 The displayed topology will be expanded to include all components and relations with the selected label.
 To undo a label selection, click the back button in the browser or edit the topology filter in the view filters.

 The visualization of components and relations in the topology perspective can be customized in the visualization settings.
 Click the Visualization Settings icon in the left menu to open the visualization settings menu.
 Here you can edit:

 - Root cause display - to what extent the view should be expanded when an element in the view reports a

 There are zoom buttons located in the bottom right corner of the topology visualizer.
 The plus button zooms in on the topology, the minus button zooms out.
 In between both buttons is the fit to screen button which zooms out so the complete topology becomes visible.

-Don't show root cause -- do not show the root causes of components shown by the current topology filters.
+- Don't show root cause - Do not show the root causes of components shown by the current topology filters.

 The components in the topology visualization can also be shown in a list instead of a graph: